defgsus/clipig/docs/templates/walkthrough.md

 ![almost a photo of a curly spoon](static/img/demo5.png)

-Ah, i see where CLIP is going to.
+Ah, i see where you are going, CLIP!
 Indeed funny, but not enough for a proof-of-concept.

 ```yaml